Feastio

 Dining at Owamni offers an opportunity for reflection in a beautiful, modern space.
 The main dining room provides more windows than walls and an open kitchen with counter seating.

 In June 2022, a year after opening, Owamni won the James Beard Award for Best New Restaurant in the United States.
-As of 2023, Owamni is owned by the North American Traditional Indigenous Food Systems, a non-profit organization set up by Sean Sherman to promote Indigenous foodways.
+As of 2023, Owamni is owned by the North American Traditional Indigenous Food Systems, a nonprofit organization founded by Sean Sherman to promote Indigenous foodways.

 Owamni in downtown Minneapolis was our first stop after Kel's friend picked us up at the airport.
 Even at 2:45 p.m. on a Friday, we were lucky to get seated without a reservation.
-Sitting at the counter, I caught my first glimpses of the staff's black T-shirts, which had phrases like "#landback" on them.
+Sitting at the counter, I caught my first glimpse of the staff's black T-shirts, which bore phrases like "#landback".

 Lunch